Jack Martins

-Joaquim "Jack" M. Martins (born June 19, 1967) is an American attorney and politician serving as a member of the New York State Senate for the 7th district.
-A Republican, he previously served as mayor of Mineola, New York.
+Joaquim "Jack" M. Martins (born June 19, 1967) is an American attorney and politician serving as a member of the New York State Senate representing the 7th district.
+A Republican, he previously served as Mayor of Mineola, New York.

 Early life and education

 Martins is a first-generation Portuguese American.
 He was born in Queens, New York, to parents who emigrated to the United States in the 1960s.
 He has two brothers and two sisters and was raised in Mineola.
 Upon graduating from Chaminade High School, he received a bachelor's degree in political science from American University in 1988.
-Additionally, Martins received a Juris Doctor from St. John's University School of Law in 1991.
+Martins went on to complete a Juris Doctor from St. John's University School of Law in 1991.

 Political career

 Mayor of Mineola (2004–2010)

 Martins was elected mayor of the Village of Mineola, New York in 2003.

 2008 congressional campaign

 In 2008, Martins ran for Congress against incumbent Democratic U.S. Representative Carolyn McCarthy (D-Mineola).
 He was defeated by a wide margin.